-Saudi Arabia Says It’s Not Responsible for High Oil Prices - The Yeshiva World
+Saudi Arabia Says It’s Not Responsible For High Oil Prices - The Yeshiva World

 The Houthis claimed responsibility for that sophisticated attack in September 2019, which the U.S. and Riyadh later blamed on Iran.
 Even after shrapnel blasted through the critical Abqaiq oil processing facility, Saudi Arabia delivered no such similar warning about its responsibility for global oil supplies and swinging prices.
 Instead the kingdom stressed it would speedily return to normal levels of production.

-After Sunday’s strikes, the White House pledged to support Saudi Arabia’s defenses and denounced the Houthis as proxies of Iran.
-A senior administration official confirmed that the United States has transferred a significant number of Patriot antimissile interceptors to help Saudi Arabia thwart the barrage of Houthi drone and missile attacks.
+After Sunday’s strikes, a senior administration official confirmed that the United States has transferred a significant number of Patriot antimissile interceptors to help Saudi Arabia thwart the barrage of Houthi drone and missile attacks.

+“We condemn the weekend attacks on Saudi Arabia by the Iran-supported Houthis and will continue to help Saudi Arabia defend its territory,” tweeted U.S. Secretary of State Antony Blinken.
+“These are attacks against civilians, and they must end.”

 (AP)